Mason Online

 • Traditional: Get matched with affiliated agencies.

-• Employment-Based Field Practicum (EBP): Through your current company
+• Employment-Based Practicum (EBP): Through your current company

 • A student holds full-time employment with an eligible social service agency with social work-related job responsibilities.